jbrzozo24/ece5745-tut5-asic-tools/docs/index.md

  innovus> init_design
 ```

-Then, we tell innovus a bit about the design process, specifically, that it is a 45nm process.
-We also tell innovus the type of timing analysis we want it to do.
+Then, we tell innovus the type of timing analysis we want it to do.
+Telling innovus that we are using a 45 nm process changes the coupling capacitance threshold values that the tool will use.
+In on-chip variation (OCV) mode, the software calculates clock and data path delays based on minimum and maximum operating conditions for setup analysis and vice-versa for hold analysis.
+These delays are used together in the analysis of each check.
+The OCV is the small difference in the operating parameter value across the chip.
+Each timing arc in the design can have an early and a late delay to account for the on-chip process, voltage, and temperature variation.
+We need this mode in order to do proper hold time fixing later on.

 ```
-innovus> setDesignMode -process 45 innovus> setAnalysisMode -analysisType onChipVariation -cppr both
+innovus> setAnalysisMode -analysisType onChipVariation -cppr both
 ```